The Time Tunnel Museum is under the radar for many visitors who go up to Cameron Highlands! Even though it’s been around for more than a decade!

 The Time Tunnel Museum was one of the first museums in Malaysia to have the memorabilia concept that can now be found in other states like Malacca, Penang and Ipoh!

-See himself grew up in Cameron Highlands and there’s a great deal of old photographs that show how Cameron Highlands has changed throughout the years!
+See himself grew up in Cameron Highlands.
+And there’s a great deal of old photographs that show how Cameron Highlands has changed throughout the years!

-What Is On Display Here?
+Attractions – What Is On Display Here?

 History and nostalgia is the main theme at Time Tunnel Musuem as you will surely notice from their exhibits!